A Gentleman in Moscow: The hotel

 A military guard escorts the Count back to the Hotel Metropol, where he is ordered to vacate his luxurious suite and move to the cramped servants' quarters on the sixth floor.
-As time goes on, the Count cultivates a social circle of friends from his youth as well as selected residents, staff, and customers of the Hotel and its restaurants.
-These include a one-eyed cat, a seamstress, a Russian chef, a French maître d'hotel and former circus juggler, a poet, an actress, an underemployed architect, an orchestra conductor, a prince, a former Red Army colonel, and an aide-de-camp of an American general.
+As time goes on, the Count cultivates a social circle of friends from his youth as well as selected residents, staff, and customers of the hotel and its restaurants.
+These include a one-eyed cat, a seamstress, a Russian chef, a French maître d'hotel and former circus juggler, a poet, an actress, an underemployed architect, an orchestra conductor, a prince, a former Red Army colonel, a nine-year-old girl and an aide-de-camp of an American general.

-Due to his diminished circumstances and restricted freedom, the Count has time for self-reflection.
-He is a brilliant conversationalist, readily discussing diverse subjects such as evolution, philosophy, Impressionism, Russian writers and poetry, food, post-revolutionary Russian society, and Russia's contributions to the world.
+Due to his changed circumstances and restricted freedom, the Count has time for self-reflection.
+He is a conversationalist, discussing diverse subjects such as evolution, philosophy, Impressionism, Russian writers and poetry, food, post-revolutionary Russian society, and Russia's contributions to the world, and of its purpose both in defense of and against.

 An early acquaintance at the hotel is nine-year-old Nina Kulikova, the daughter of a widowed Ukrainian bureaucrat who is fascinated by the now-extinct world of Russian princesses and nobility.
 She and the Count, who is equally fascinated by her curiosity, form a strong emotional bond.

 Sofia

 In 1938, an unexpected arrival changes the Count's circumstances.
 Nina Kulikova, now a married woman, visits the Count.
 She confides that her husband Leo was arrested and sentenced to five years of forced labor in the Gulag.
 Nina decides to follow her husband to Sevvostlag in Kolyma, a remote region of the Soviet Union bounded by the East Siberian Sea and the Arctic Ocean.
 She begs the Count to accept temporary custody of her young daughter Sofia, while she makes arrangements for the child to join her in Siberia to be near her father.
-This is the last time the Count sees Nina, so at the age of 49, he becomes Sofia's surrogate father.
+This is the last time the Count sees Nina.
+So at the age of 49, he becomes Sofia's surrogate father.

 Sofia is a quiet, highly intelligent child.
 Her potential manifests itself through various escapades, including games of hide-and-seek as a young girl and quickly navigating the hotel in order to surprise her foster father.

 Later, Sofia takes piano lessons.
 She surprises the Count by playing a Chopin nocturne (Opus 9, number 2, in E-flat major) after only a few lessons.
 It is clear to both the piano teacher and the Count that Sofia is a musical prodigy.